simplytestme/website/README.md

 ## Installation with Lando

-Clone this repo.
+Clone this repo and run `lando start`.

-Run `lando start`.
-This will automatically run `composer install` from the `appserver` container.
-It also runs `npm install` in the theme directory, using the `nodejs` container.
+This will download and prepare all dependencies, including Drupal core and the Simplytest distribution profile.

-Run `lando si`.
-This will install the site locally.
+Run `lando si` to install and configure the SimplyTest distribution profile.

 If you are working on the theme, then you can run `lando compile` to generate the CSS and JavaScript assets.